datavana/graphim/README.md

 ## Getting started with a web app

 1. Clone the repository
-2. Open the file apps/img2url/index.html in you browser
+2. Open the file docs/img2url/index.html in you browser
 3. Process some images by clicking the folder selector
 4. See the source code of index.html

+This app is deployed using GitHub Pages.
+You can access it online at [https://datavana.github.io/graphim/img2url](https://datavana.github.io/graphim/img2url)

 ## Getting started with image processing